1z3r091/Tetris_c/README.md

 # my_tetris.c

-Analysed the original tetris source code and reprogrammed tetris by using its algorithm
+- Analysed the original tetris source code and reprogrammed tetris by using its algorithm
+- added some features (f.e. showNextBlock etc.)

 # my_tetris_2player.c

-Same as my_tetris but added 2 player mode
+- Same as my_tetris but added 2 player mode